Britain continuing India trade talks despite allegations of murder in Canada

 Mr Trudeau’s allegation has led to fresh scrutiny being placed on the deaths of prominent Sikh figures, with three said to have died unexpectedly in recent months.

+Jas Singh, an adviser to the Sikh Federation (UK), said the Canadian allegations mean that “absolutely there should be a full investigation now” into what he called the “suspicious death” of Mr Khanda.

-Asked if his death should be reinvestigated, Mr Sunak’s spokesman said the police review had been “thorough”.
+Asked if police should look again at the circumstances, Mr Sunak’s spokesman said the police review had been “thorough”.

-India’s prime minister Narendra Modi has in the past raised concerns with Mr Sunak about Sikh separatists in the UK, who seek an independent Sikh homeland called Khalistan.
+India’s prime minister, Narendra Modi, has in the past raised concerns with Mr Sunak about Sikh separatists in the UK.

-Mr Nijjar was organising an unofficial referendum for Khalistan at the time of his death, and Indian authorities had accused him of involvement in an alleged attack on a Hindu priest in India.
+Mr Nijjar had been organising an unofficial referendum for Khalistan at the time of his death, and Indian authorities had accused him of involvement in an alleged attack on a Hindu priest in India.